 - …and a lot

 Every business has BPP that contributes to its operations.
 In most jurisdictions, commercial property owners are required to pay property tax on their BPP.
 Keep in mind that some states have more comprehensive personal property tax procedures than others.
-To be certain, consider asking a professional property management company for your state’s exact guidelines.
+To be certain, consider asking a professional property service provider for your state’s exact guidelines.

 How Does Business Personal Property Impact Your Taxes?